Bashpoet/Weather-Quill/README.md

 ## Overview

-**Meteorological Dramaturgy** fetches current weather data—like temperature, wind, humidity—and hands it off to a Large Language Model (LLM) via a system prompt.
+**Weather-Quill** fetches current weather data—like temperature, wind, humidity—and hands it off to a Large Language Model (LLM) via a system prompt.
 The LLM, instructed to personify and dramatize the atmospheric variables, composes a brand-new piece of prose every time you run the script.

 You can think of it as: